Ciudad Colonial Guided Tour

 Tour Details

-After 2 hours exploring the history of Santo Domingo, we'll conclude the tour.
+After 2 hours spent delving into the history of Santo Domingo, we will conclude the tour.

 Included